prahimi94/math-skills/README.md

 145
 110
 ...

-This data represents a statistical population: each line contains one value.
+**This data represents a statistical population: each line contains one value.**

-To run your program a command similar to this one will be used if your project is made in Go:

-$> go run your-program.go data.txt
-After reading the file, your program must execute each of the calculations asked above and print the results in the following manner (the following numbers are only examples):
+after running the program it prints the results in the following manner (the following numbers are only examples):

 Average: 35
 Median: 4